barbazul/1kfa/mod_guide_gm.md

 always caught up in some dangerous situation or another -- encourage and foster that kind of action in the game.

-1kFA adventures **never** presume player actions.
-A 1kFA adventure portrays a setting in motion -- someplace significant with creatures big and small pursuing their own goals.
+Always portray a setting in motion -- someplace significant with creatures big and small pursuing their own goals.
 As the players come into conflict with that setting and its denizens, action is inevitable.
 You’ll honestly portray the repercussions of that action.